 Andros is great if you love art and museums, there are just tons of them, plus castles, towers, and a very impressive lighthouse.

-100 km of them are signposted trails that connect the north with the south part of Andros and form the jaw-dropping Andros Routes.
+100 km of them are signposted trails that connect the north with the south part of Andros and form the impressive Andros Routes.

-Gorgeous paths lead to the Cave of Foros, a rich in Stalagmite formations cave, the ravines of Pithara, rivers, abandoned towers, secluded picturesque villages, and springs in every turn.
+Gorgeous paths lead to the Cave of Foros, rich in Stalagmite formations cave, the ravines of Pithara, rivers, abandoned towers, secluded picturesque villages, and springs at every turn.